odewahn/jupyterhub-on-gcloud/readme.md

 ## Prepare Default Notebook to run on JupyterHub

 By default, JupyterHub just gives you a blank Notebook.
-However, if you're teaching a class or something, and you want to give your students access to something you've already created, you need to prepare a docker image that will be served by default.
+However, if you're teaching a class and you want to give your students access to something you've already created, you need to prepare a docker image that will be served by default.

 To make a Docker image you can deploy onto JupyterHub, you need to `ADD` the repo to the `/home/jovyan` directory, and then set the `WORKDIR` to `/home/jovyan`.